 1. Become an authorized user

-- Secured card: Another option for getting a credit card without a credit history is to get a secured credit card.
-With a secured credit card, you’re required to make a deposit that is held as collateral.
-That means you will need to save money before you’re able to apply for a secured card.
+- A secured card: With a secured credit card, you’re required to make a deposit that is held as collateral.
 For example, for a secured credit card with a $500 limit, you’d need to make a $500 deposit before using the secured card.
 That way, if you’re unable to pay your outstanding balance, the credit card company can keep that deposit.

 3. Make on-time payments

-You probably already pay bills — like for your phone, or various utilities.
+You probably already pay regular monthly bills — like for your phone, rent, or other various utilities.
 Unfortunately, you’re probably not getting credit for making those payments on your credit report.

 5. Check your credit report

 It’s also motivating to check your credit score and watch all your hard work pay off!
-You can check your credit report for free once each year using AnnualCreditReport.com.
-And to check your credit score, you can use a free service like Experian Boost.
+Give yourself a pat on the back each time you get a credit score update and see your number climb.
+You can get a free copy of your credit report to check once each year using AnnualCreditReport.com.